dslab2019/dslab2019.github.io/labs/week6/README.md

 Be sure to select your group.

 Open the notebook to find all the questions for this assignment.
-There are 2 sections totalling to 60 points.
+There are 2 sections totalling to 60 points, plus 5 points bonus.

 Commit and push regularly your changes to gitlab.
 The content of the master branch of your repository at the time of the deadline will be used for